lisa-lumos/corporate-finance/02-intro-to-financial-statement-analysis.md

 Investors also need some assurance that the financial statements are prepared accurately.
 Corporations are required to hire a neutral third party, aka an auditor, to check the annual financial statements, to ensure that the annual financial statements are reliable and prepared according to GAAP.

+Every public company is required to produce 4 financial statements:
+- the balance sheet,
+- the income statement,
+- the statement of cash flows,
+- the statement of stockholders' equity.

 ## 2.2 The balance sheet